How to write a landing page to sell your info product

 One of the most powerful emotions people buy for is curiosity.

-Or so my father used to say when someone called my sister’s attention for asking too many questions.
+This is what my dad used to say when someone told my sister that she was asking too many questions.

-I was very shy then, and besides, my sister was already there to ask the questions I had in my head.
+I was very shy in those days, and besides, my sister was already there to ask the questions I had in my head.

-“Did you know that there are some easy exercises that help relax the brain, muscles and nerves?”
+“Did you know there are some simple exercises to help relax the brain, muscles and nerves?”

 Introduce the price highlighting the huge value of your info product